 * Inner Peace Meditation is nondirective mantra meditation.
 Other meditation techniques classified as nondirective are the Relaxation Response and Transcendental Meditation® according to the research report "Nondirective Meditation Activates Default Mode Network and Areas Associated with Memory Retrieval and Emotional Processing" in Frontiers in Human Neuroscience; 2014: 8:86.

-Nondirective meditations are based on effortlessness and acceptance of mind wandering whereas directive meditations are based on exerting effort to resist thoughts and mind wandering.
-The above research report found that nondirective meditation activates the default mode network of the brain more than directive meditation, which means nondirective meditation provides deeper rest than directive meditations such as mindfulness.
+Nondirective meditations are based on effortlessness and acceptance of mind wandering whereas directive meditations such as Mindfulness and Vipassana are based on exerting effort to resist thoughts and to resist mind wandering.
+The above research report found that nondirective meditation activates the default mode network of the brain more than directive meditation, which means nondirective meditation provides deeper rest than directive meditations.

 © InnerPeaceMeditation.org 2015 - 2017